schlossm/MSFramework/README.md

 	- (id) init
 	{
-		msDatabaseObject = [MSDatabase sharedDatabase];
+		msFramework = [MSFrameworkManager default];
+		[msFramework setDataSource: self];
 		...
 	}
 	...
 @end
 ```

+MSFramework is initialized with the MSFrameworkManager class.  the `default` class property gives you access to the singleton object for MSFramework.

+MSFramework requires a data source that complies with the `MSFrameworkDataSource` protocol.
+This protocol contains several variables that MSFramework will use to communicate with your web service.
+See `MSFrameworkDataSource` for more info.

 ##SQL

-MSFramework has its own SQL class, `MSSQL`, that contains many of the common SQL statements as easy methods.
+MSFramework has its own SQL class, `MSSQL`, that contains any SQL query you may need to perform.
+This class is overload and security safe, and will automatically sanitize its input.
 MSFramework uses this class for processing SQL queries up to a database.
-Please refer to MSFramework.`MSSQL` for more information
+See `MSSQL` for more info

 ##Classes

 MSFramework contains the following classes

-* MSFramework.`MSDatabase`
+* `MSFrameworkManager`
 	* The main class for MSFramework.
 By using this class you can interact with the full scope of MSFramework
-* MSFramework.`MSDataUploader`
+* `MSDataUploader`
-	* The data uploader class<br>MSDataUploader connects to a `URL`, sends a `POST` request containing the SQL statement to run, downloads **Success** or **Failure**, and returns a bool based upon that
+	* The data uploader class<br>MSDataUploader connects to a `URL`, sends a `POST` request containing the SQL statement to run, downloads **Success** or **Failure**, and returns a Bool based upon that
-* MSFramework.`MSDataDownloader`
+* `MSDataDownloader`
 	* The data downloader class<br>MSDataDownloader connects to a `URL`, sends a `POST` request, downloads JSON formatted data, then converts that data into an NSArray and returns it via a completionHandler
-* MSFramework.`MSSQL`
+* `MSSQL`
 	* Class for building an SQL formatted statement
+	* There are several enums and structs for use when constructing SQL statements
-* MSFramework.`MSCoreDataStack`
+* `MSCoreDataStack`
 	* The CoreData class for MSDatabase
-* MSFramework.`MSNetworkActivityIndicatorManager`
+* `MSFrameworkDataSource`
-	* Displays the Network Activity Indicator when `showIndicator()` is called, and hides when `hideIndicator()` is called.<br>This class keeps track of the number of calls to prevent premature dismissing of the network indicator<br>**NOTE:** It is recommended your app uses this class to manage the Network Activity Indicator across the entire application as this class can prematurely dismiss the Network Activity Indicator
+	* Contains variables that MSFramework will call upon when querying your web service.
+If this protocol is not implemented, MSFramework will terminate your run
-* MSFramework.`MSEncryption`
+* CryptoSwift
-	* The Objective-C Framework for encrypting data using an AES 256-bit algorithm
+	* A Swift Framework for encrypting data using an AES 256-bit algorithm.
+Credit goes to [Marcin Krzyzanowski] (https://github.com/krzyzanowskim/CryptoSwift)

 ##Variables
-MSFramework has several variables for easy access and use.
-These are located inside the main class `MSDatabase`
+MSFramework has several variables that must be implemented when complying with `MSFrameworkDataSource`

-* `website`: The main URL providing the access to the database
+* `website`: The base URL the application will be communicating with

-* `readFile`: The relative path to a file in the URL that takes a `POST` object containing `databaseUserPass`, `websiteUserName`, and an `SQLStatement` and returns a JSON formatted object
+* `readFile`: The relative path to a file in the URL that takes a `POST` object containing `databaseUserPass`, `websiteUserName`, and an SQL statement and returns a JSON formatted object

+     This file should take in three parameters for the `POST`:
+     * `Password`
+     * `Username`
+     * `SQLStatement`
-* `writeFile`: The relative path to a file in the URL that takes a `POST` object containing `databaseUserPass`, `websiteUserName`, and an `SQLStatement` and processes the `SQLStatement` returning **"Success"** if the SQLStatement is successfully ran or **"Failure"** if it fails
+* `writeFile`: The relative path to a file in the URL that takes a `POST` object containing `databaseUserPass`, `websiteUserName`, and an SQL statement and processes the SQL statement returning **"Success"** if the SQLStatement is successfully ran or **"Failure"** if it fails

-* `websiteUserName`: If your URL is protected by `https` or is in a password protected directory, `websiteUserName` and `websiteUserPass` are used to login to the directory

-* `websiteUserPass`: If your URL is protected by `https` or is in a password protected directory, `websiteUserName` and `websiteUserPass` are used to login to the directory
+     This file should take in three parameters for the `POST`:
+     * `Password`
+     * `Username`
+     * `SQLStatement`
+* `websiteUserName`: The username to log into a protected directory.
+This value is only used if needed.
+* `websiteUserPass`: The password to log into a protected directory.
+This value is only used if needed.

-* `databaseUserPass`: MYSQL databases require user login and password to access the databse schema.
-MSFramework assumes the login name is the same as `websiteUserName` combined with the password `databaseUserPass`
+* `databaseUserPass`: MySQL databases require user login and password to access the databse schema.
+MSFramework assumes the login `websiteUserName` combined with this password
 * `coreDataModelName`: The file name of your project's CoreData model

-* `encryptionCode`: A String containing any number of characters (A-Z, a-z, 0-9 & special characters) that is used to encrypt and decrypt data on device
+* `encryptionCode`: A String containing 32 characters ([A-Za-z0-9] & special characters) that is used to encrypt and decrypt data on device
-	* This string is not visible outside MSFramework
+* `iv`: The initialization vector for MSFramework's encryption